 Soil-Grown Marijuana Versus Hydroponics Marijuana

-Unlike the true believers who have faith-based insistence that organic is better, I’ve looked at the organic versus hydro marijuana debate from all sides.
+I’ve looked at the organic marijuana versus hydro marijuana debate from all sides, and talked to scientists.

 I’ve seen fantastic marijuana produced using organic or hydroponics methods.